French Polynesia is made up of over 100 different islands so it can be really hard to decide which island visit.

 The majority of activities in Bora Bora are water-based and revolve around the turquoise lagoon with the towering green volcano, Mt Otemanu, sitting in the middle.

-There is very little nightlife in Bora Bora so you’ll find that there is little to do in the evenings.
+I found that there was very little nightlife in Bora Bora.
 I did write a guide on the best things to do in Bora Bora at night for some inspiration.

 There’s also basically no shopping opportunities in Bora Bora.
 If anything you’ll be able to buy a few local craft items like a pearl necklace from a small shop in Vaitape (the main town) but you’ll certainly find no shopping malls or large stores here.

-Bora Bora is largely tailored towards couples, especially those on a honeymoon.
+I did find that Bora Bora was largely tailored towards couples, especially those on a honeymoon.
 It’s super romantic and you’ll find that the peace and quiet is just what you need.

 Try out a relaxing couples massage or take a romantic stroll on the beach.